FAQ

 Is there a waiting list for sessions that are full?

 If space becomes available, you will be contacted by E-MAIL to accept or decline the opening.
-If you accept the opening we will apply your $50 deposit toward your balance due.
 Please be sure to provide an e-mail address that is checked frequently.

 There is no guarantee that space will become available, or when it will happen.
 Cancellations can happen months in advance or the day before a session begins.
 Every summer is different in how many people gain a spot in camp off the lists.